chingu-voyages/soloproject-tier1-chingu-trivia-po/README.md

-# Chingu Solo Project - Tier 1 - Chingu Trivia
+# Chingu Solo Project - Tier 1 - Chingu Trivia - for Product Owners

 ## Overview

-This project is a great opportunity to develop a clean and modern webpage.
-The trivia app will be completed across tiers, with each tier adding a new level of complexity.
-You are currently on the **Tier 1 repo**.
-You'll be responsible for coding the **HTML**, **CSS**, and **JavaScript** to get the structure, styling, and some basic functionality up and running.
+As a Product Owner this project is a great opportunity to demonstrate your organization skills to help a team who will develop this clean and modern webpage.

-As you add skills to your developer toolbag you'll be able to come back to this project and add in the Tiers 2 and 3 features.
-Ultimately you'll have a great portfolio piece, and will have implemented a number of common and in-demand features.
+You are currently on the **Tier 1 repo** and this Solo Project is only for Product Owners **not** Developers.
+You'll be responsible for creating User Stories and Tasks from the requirements listed below.

-**You May NOT Use Libraries and/or Frameworks for Tiers 1**
+As you increase your Product Owner skills and experience you'll be able to come back to this project and enhance it for the Tier 2 and 3 versions of it.
+Ultimately you'll have a great portfolio piece to share with interviewers.
 ## About Chingu

 If you aren’t yet a member of Chingu we invite you to join us.
 We help our